surajvkothari/Padlock/README.md

 Padlock is a 3 in 1 encryption software that has a wonderful designed GUI which gives access to a number of standard encryption ciphers.

+Padlock includes:
+- Caesar Cipher
+- Vigenere cipher
+- DES
+- Triple DES
+- AES
+- RC4

-Padlock ranges from Caesar Cipher to AES Cipher.
-Not only does the software allow users to encrypt and decrypt their messages.
-The software also has support for file and image encyption/decryption as well.
+Not only does the software allow users to encrypt and decrypt their messages, it also has support for files and images.
+Images will be saved in their encrypted form and when opened, the pixels would have changed.

 ## Getting Started